 Cryogenics for the living.
 It’s a good time to be alive.

-Chemistry/ Chem eng student.
+Chemistry/ Chem eng. grad.
+Melbournian.
 Crafty.
-Melbournian.
-This is a mostly scientific scrap book of sorts... a personal housing for all the weird and wonderful advances to be found on the web...
+This is a scientific scrap book of sorts... a personal housing for my favorite weird and wonderful advances found on the web...
 My happy place.
+Search bar tags: chemistry, engineering, physics, space, gif, chemistry gif, materials science, 3d printing, sustainability, tech, math, biology, and medicine.
+If you're having problems scrolling check out the archive.
 PS.
-This was not my first blog unfortunately so I can't follow back as The Crafty Chemist but you'll know me when you see me.
+This was not my first blog unfortunately, so I can not follow back as Crafty.